MicrosoftDocs/powerbi-docs/powerbi-docs/supported-languages-countries-regions.md

      The next time you start Power BI Desktop it will use the language you set as the default.

-To override this and use Power BI Desktop in a language other than your Windows language do the following.
+To override the default and use Power BI Desktop in a language other than your Windows language do the following.
 1. In Power BI Desktop, go to **File** > **Options and settings** > **Options**.
 2. Under **Global Settings**, select **Regional Settings**.
 3. In the **Application Language** box, select a different locale.